DUBLIN'S WATER SUPPLY

-Dublin's pipes are so ancient and damaged that for every litre of expensive treated water put into them, around 57% is wasted through leaks.
+Dublin's pipes are so ancient and damaged that for every litre of expensive treated water put into them, around 50% is wasted through leaks.
 Dublin's water problems are very serious, but they are not due to a lack of raw water: they are due to the state of the pipes.
 Some of Dublin's pipes are already 160 years old - their useful life is 80-100 years.

 Irish Water replaces around 0.3% of the pipes per year - and it has publicly confirmed that it has no plan to significantly increase that.
 At that rate, some pipes will not be touched for another 330 years.
 This mains replacement rate is far below international best practice and is entirely inappropriate for Dublin where the pipes have suffered decades and decades of neglect.

 An overhaul of Dublin's water pipes is a necessary evil: it will be disruptive, but it can be delayed no longer.
 The Shannon Pipeline would not negate this: no matter how much water is pumped into a broken supply system, it will be a broken supply system until it is replaced.
 That means that Dublin will continue to have an unreliable water supply with unexpected bursts and outages (particularly during cold snaps and dry spells), water that can be brown in colour and high levels of chlorine to offset the risks of contamination due to the state of the pipes themselves.